Skip to main content

 • • AlCrN coating best for heat resistance

-• • Use for general work
+• • Use for general milling starts

 Ceramic (SiAlON, Whisker)